How to feed Wolfworthy

 Whilst our chart is very useful to get you going, your dog's poos and body condition is where you can see if the amount is right or not.
 Let's talk more about poo first.
 A Wolfworthy poo should be log-shaped, firm but with some give and leave no trace behind when bagged up.
 If poos are too firm and more like pebbles you can increase the feeding amount.
 If they are too soft reduce it by 10-20% for a few days and monitor output.
 Once their poos are a good consistency you have got the feeding amount right.

-Tip: Adding a small amount of mashed carrot, sweet potato or squash is very effective in firming up poos.
+Tip: Adding a small amount of cooked mashed carrot, cooked sweet potato or cooked squash is very effective in firming up poos.
 They are full of fibre, a tablespoon will probably do it.

 Now for body condition.
 Condition is a visual indicator as to whether you are feeding the right amount.
 If your dog is prone to begging for more food, body condition is your best friend.
 Some dogs act hungry but in fact, they are a perfect weigh and increasing how much you feed is either going to make their poos soft or pack on unwanted weight.
 You should be able to feel your dog's ribs, if you can't it is likely they are overweight.
 For most breeds, you should not be able to see ribs, if ribs are clearly visible, increase the amount a little and weigh your dog regularly to monitor progress.